New Year's Day gift (royal courts): Gifts and status

-Mary Finch gave Mary I of England a red satin purse containing twelve gold half sovereign coins as a New Years Day gift for 1557.
+Mary Finch gave Queen Mary I a red satin purse containing twelve gold half sovereign coins as a New Years Day gift for 1557.
 Sybil Penn, who had been Edward VI's nurse, gave Mary I six handkerchiefs edged with gold and silk lace.
-The artist Levina Teerlinc gave a small painting of the Trinity, and the Serjeant Painter Nicolas Lizard gave a picture of the Maundy.
+The artist Levina Teerlinc gave a small painting of the Trinity, and the serjeant painter Nicolas Lizard gave a picture of the Maundy.
 A surviving miniature painting of the Maundy at court is attributed to Teerlinc, and it has been suggested that her painting was intended as a New Year's Day gift to Elizabeth I.

 Elizabethan gifts

 In January 1552, Elizabeth bought 74 ounces of gilt plate for gifts from Thomas Crococke.
 Rewards of money were given to servants who brought gifts to her from Master Aglionby, Lady Cheke, Lady Oxford, the Marquess of Winchester, the Chancellor of the Augmentations, and the Lord Privy Seal.
 Master Wheeler brought a gift from Edward VI and received £4 in reward.
+The plate distributed by Elizabeth was made by Robert Brandon, Affabel Partridge, Hugh Kayle, Richard Martin and others.

 Mary Radcliffe, a maid of honour, was said to have been presented to Elizabeth I in January 1561 by her father as if she were a New Year's Day gift.
-The plate distributed by Elizabeth was made by Robert Brandon, Affabel Partridge, Hugh Kayle, Richard Martin and others.

-The gift rolls from the reign of Elizabeth include various costume accessories such as scarves, petticoats, mantles, girdles, caps, and handkerchiefs, frequently embroidered and enriched with silks, gold thread and jewels.
-Clement Adams, father of Robert Adams surveyor of the Queen's works, gave a pattern for the embroidery of a pair of sleeves.
-In January 1600, Dorothy Speckard, a silkwoman at the English court, gave a head veil of striped network, flourished with carnation silk and embroidered with metallic "oes", and Elizabeth Brydges, a maid of honour, presented a doublet of network lawn, cut and tufted up with white knit-work, flourished with silver.
+She joined the household in 1564 and received an annual salary or stipend of £40.

 The Spanish ambassador Guerau de Espés described a New Year's Day gift presented by the Earl of Leicester to Elizabeth in January 1571.
 The gift was a jewel with an enamelled scene showing Elizabeth enthroned and Mary, Queen of Scots, in chains.
 Neptune bowed to Elizabeth.
-For Espés, this device was typical of English boasting and bravado and aignalled a need for caution and the need to take advantage of opportunity and artifice for the preservation of Spanish power.
+For Espés, this device was typical of English boasting and bravado and signalled a need for caution and the need to take advantage of opportunity and artifice for the preservation of Spanish power.

+Evidence of the importance of gift giving can be found in the letters of Rowland Whyte, who reported the success of presents when charting the current royal favour enjoyed by courtiers including the Robert Devereux, 2nd Earl of Essex and Lady Leicester.
+In 1582, Thomas Heneage presented Elizabeth with a jewel depicting a "fish prison" on behalf of Christopher Hatton.
+Heneage described Elizabeth's conversation, a verbal game alluding to fish, flesh, and water, and said she wore it in acceptance.
+In 1587, the Earl of Essex gave a jewel featuring a rainbow over two pillars, one broken.
+A cracked pillar was perhaps a reference to the death of Philip Sidney, intended to promote the idea that Essex was now the leading proponent of chivalry at Elizabeth's court, a pillar of chivalry.

+In January 1600, Elizabeth ignored a gift from the Earl of Essex who was out of favour.
+Robert Cecil was conspicuous as gift giver, and gave Elizabeth seven sprigs of gold set with precious stones, and a jewel made like a hunter's horn.